AU-ENVS-Bioinformatics/phyloENVS/README.md

 ordination, abundance and richness plots for community composition analysis.
-The package is designed to streamline workflows for researchers within the Environmental Microbiology section at Department of Environmental Science at Aarhus University.
+The package is designed to streamline workflows for researchers within the Environmental Microbiology section at Department of Environmental Science (ENVS) at Aarhus University.

 ## Installation